Utilizing Circulant Structure to Optimize the Implementations of Linear Layers: Introduction

-An in-place XOR circuit is actually also a CNOT circuits in quantum computing~\cite{nielsenQuantumComputationQuantum2000}.
 Several studies have focused on optimizing CNOT circuits.
-Xiang~\etal~\cite{xiangOptimizingImplementationsLinear2020} combined greedy algorithm and Gaussian elimination to reduce gate counts.
+Xiang~\etal~\cite{ToSC:XZLBZ20} combined greedy algorithm and Gaussian elimination to reduce gate counts.
 They also utilized several reduction rules to further optimize the result.
 Brugière~\etal~\cite{brugiereReducingDepthLinear2021} developed a cost-function-guided approach to minimize circuit depth.
 Zhu and Huang~\cite{zhuOptimizingDepthQuantum2023} proposed a method to optimize the depth of existing CNOT circuits.
-Shi and Feng~\cite{shiQuantumCircuitsAES2024} improved upon Brugière~\etal's algorithm, achieving state-of-the-art depth for many matrices used in block ciphers, including AES MixColumn.
-Yuan~\etal~\cite{yuanFrameworkImproveImplementations2024} searched for complete reduction rules within given length $K$ to further improve the result of Xiang~\etal.
+Shi and Feng~\cite{AC:ShiFen24} improved upon Brugière~\etal's algorithm, achieving state-of-the-art depth for many matrices used in block ciphers, including AES MixColumn.
+Yuan~\etal~\cite{ToSC:YWSZZ24} searched for complete reduction rules within given length $K$ to further improve the result of Xiang~\etal.